 Convenience is King

 Today, more than 50% of consumers would rather text a business for customer support than call, if given the option between the two.
 That would seem like a given, considering how much we all hate sitting on hold.
 But the demand for convenience is even stronger for certain demographics.
-For example, Mobile Marketing Watch reports that 75% of all Millennials would rather communicate via text about appointments, deliveries, and discounts.
+For example, Forbes reports that millennials would overwhelmingly rather communicate via text about appointments, deliveries, and discounts.

-Podium allows your customers to continue using Facebook's Messenger to communicate with your business while combining all of your incoming messages into a single inbox.
-That includes messages from webchat, Google's click-to-message, and Facebook's Messenger - all in one place.
-If you're tired of switching between platforms, see how Podium makes all your customer interactions fast and convenient.
+Podium allows your customers to continue using Facebook’s Messenger to communicate with your business while combining all of your incoming messages into a single inbox.
+That includes messages from webchat, Google’s click-to-message, and Facebook’s Messenger all in one place.
+If you’re tired of switching between platforms, see how Podium’s suite of messaging tools for local business can transform the way you communicate with your customers.